-Drug-related crimes include the use, possession, manufacture, growth, sale, and distribution of controlled substances.
+Drug-related crimes include the use, possession, abuse, manufacture, growth, sale, and distribution of controlled substances.
 Utah has strict laws related to drugs.
 However, drug-related crimes can also include incidents of violence.

 Violent crimes come with stricter sentences and harsher penalties than minor drug charges do.
 If you face charges for drug-related violence in Utah, you will need an experienced Utah drug crimes attorney that can protect your rights and advocate on your behalf.

 Drug-related charges include ones that involve any aspect of the distribution chain and use of a controlled substance.
 The nature of intoxication can lead to irrational, and violent behavior.

 Some instances of drug-related violence will also include cases in which a person who used a controlled substance carries out an act of violence at least in part because of the drugs present in their system.